-Gluten Free Pumpkin Muffins Recipe – Soft & Fluffy!
+Gluten Free Pumpkin Muffins – Soft & Fluffy!

 This post may contain affiliate links.
 Please check our privacy and disclosure policy.

-If you love these gluten free pumpkin muffins, check out my Strawberry Banana Muffins, Gluten Free Cherry Muffins, and Gluten Free Pumpkin Bread!
+If you love these gluten free pumpkin muffins, check out my Gluten Free Banana Muffins, Gluten Free Cherry Muffins, and Gluten Free Pumpkin Bread!

 How to Make Gluten Free Pumpkin Muffins in a Larger Muffin Pan

 I made this recipe for a smaller muffin tin.
-You know, the kind that makes about 12 muffins at a time.
 You can make these in a larger muffin tin, but I have a few suggestions if you do:

-- Doubling the recipe to make sure you have enough batter for a full 6 muffins (you’ll probably have extra, but who doesn’t like extra muffins, amirite?)
+- Doubling the recipe to make sure you have enough batter for a full 6 muffins.

-- Increase the cooking time by about 5-10 minutes.
+- Increase the cook time by about 5-10 minutes, or until they’re golden brown on the top and a toothpick comes out clean.
 Keep an eye on them to make sure they don’t over cook.

 Yes, you can freeze gluten free pumpkin muffins!
 I like to make a double batch of these, so I can freeze half and grab them on my way out the door to work in the morning.
 Just make sure to wrap them tightly in plastic wrap, and then in a ziplock bag to keep any freezer burn off of them.

-Gluten free pumpkin muffins will last on the counter for 3-4 days, and longer in the refrigerator.
+Gluten free pumpkin muffins will last on the counter in an air tight container for 1-2 days, and 1-2 months in the freezer.

 What can I add to gluten free pumpkin muffins?